 View from the Window at Le Gras (1827)

-Niépce used a camera obscura and projected the image onto a plate that had been lightly covered in the bitumen of Judea, a type of naturally present asphalt.
+Niépce used a camera obscura to project the image onto a plate that had been lightly coated in bitumen of Judea.
 In regions with intense lighting, the bitumen solidified, but in parts with low lighting, it stayed soluble and could be removed using a solution of oil of lavender and white petroleum.
-The camera would have had to be set to an extremely long exposure.
-The opposing sides of the structures both receive sunlight, indicating an exposure time of around eight hours, which is the conventional estimate.
+The camera was set at a long exposure period with the opposite sides of the structures receiving sunlight.
+It is believed that the first image had an exposure time of up to eight hours!

 However, the exposure may have even lasted for a number of days, according to a researcher who examined Niépce’s records and replicated his procedures.